docker/docs/desktop/mac/troubleshoot.md

 > **Note**
 >
-> Docker Desktop offers support for users subscribed to a Pro or a Team plan.
+> Docker Desktop offers support for users with a paid Docker subscription.
 If you are experiencing any issues with Docker Desktop, follow the instructions in this section to send a support request to Docker Support.

 Before you get started, we recommend that you sign into your Docker Desktop application and your [Docker Hub](https://hub.docker.com/){:target="_blank" rel="noopener" class="_"} account.